belmonrj/belmonrj.github.io/guide.md

+---
+title: An Educator's Guide to "AI"
+layout: default
+---

-An Educator's Guide to "AI"
+### An Educator's Guide to "AI"

 Artificial Intelligence, if one takes the formal computer science definition, is a broad and legitimate area of academic inquiry.